int-brain-lab/iblrig/docs/source/installation.rst

     Should return `Python 3.10.11`

-**Make sure you exit the Administrator Powershell prompt before going to the next steps**
+.. warning:: Make sure you exit the Administrator Powershell prompt before going to the next steps.

 Install iblrigv8